OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ## Canceling a function

-Note that Excel cancels the execution of a function in the following situations:
+Excel cancels the execution of a function in the following situations:

 - When the user edits or deletes a cell that references the function.
 - When one of the arguments (inputs) for the function changes.
 In this case, a new function call is triggered following the cancellation.